 It periodically reports to the Board of Directors and to the Board of Statutory Auditors the main issues pertaining to the activities carried out and in progress by preparing specific documentation for this purpose.
-He is the contact person for the Parent Company Talanx and HDI International AG (former Talanx International AG) for monitoring and managing the risks to which the Company is exposed in accordance with the Group Guidelines.
+He is the contact person for the Parent Company Talanx and HDI International AG for monitoring and managing the risks to which the Company is exposed in accordance with the Group Guidelines.